Telephone Triage

 - Severe difficulty breathing

-Suspicious symptoms also apply to situations where the nurse has a “gut feeling” or a hunch about a problem.
+Suspicious symptoms also apply to situations where the nurse has a “gut feeling” or an intuition about a problem.
 In such situations, if the nurse is uncomfortable with the guideline disposition, it is important to upgrade a problem or bring the patient in sooner.

 |